ChrisW-priv/PersonalVault/zettelkasten/Compose pattern.md

 # Compose pattern
 > [!Definition]
 > Function composition is process of creating big functions from small ones to solve more complex tasks.
-Part of a [[Function programming]] theory.
+Part of a [Function programming](Function%20programming) theory.

-Similar to [[Pipe pattern]], main difference is in function order passing.
+Similar to [Pipe pattern](Pipe%20pattern.md), main difference is in function order passing.
-Similar to [[Composed function]] in mathematics
+Similar to [Composed function](Composed%20function.md) in mathematics

 ## Code